 Using a table of contents in your document makes it easier for the reader to navigate.
-You can generate a table of contents in Word from the headings used in your document.
+You can insert a table of contents in Word from the headings used in your document, and then you can update it after making changes to the document.
 Here’s how to do it.

 Regardless of the size of your document, using a table of contents can direct the reader to exactly where they need to be.
 In addition to making the document more reader-friendly, a table of contents also makes it easier for the author to go back and add or remove content if necessary.